orchest/orchest/docs/source/getting_started/installation.md

 ## Prerequisites

 To install Orchest you will need a running [Kubernetes (k8s) cluster](https://kubernetes.io/docs/setup/).
-Any cluster should work.
-You can either pick a managed service by one of the certified [cloud platforms](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/) or create a cluster locally.
+You can either pick a managed service by one of the certified [cloud platforms](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/) or create a cluster yourself.
 For single node deployments, we recommend using at (the very) least 2 CPU and 8GB of RAM (see {ref}`CPU contention <cpu-contention-dns>`).
 Do note that only the following container runtimes are supported: